-Maintain real-time updates about your entire inventory including quantities and statuses across your supply chain.
+Maintain real-time updates for your entire inventory including quantities and statuses across your supply chain.
 By integrating your logistics, sales, and purchasing data, you can develop a clear picture of your inventory at all times.
-When you have this inventory insight, you can make strategic decisions to increase sales, quicken turn, and grow profits.
+When you have this inventory insight, you can make strategic decisions to increase sales, quicken turns, and grow profits.

 Consolidate Across Channels

 Integrate all of your channels of inventory for a true picture of your business.
 These include all store and warehouse locations, your eCommerce platform, and mobile POS devices.
 Save time and have accurate information by managing a single database across all.

 Your processes for making stock adjustments should be user-friendly and efficient.
 Every business is dynamic and being able to make changes to your inventory without impacting data precision is critical.
 This includes quantity adjustments, product statuses, prices, discounts, transfers, write-offs, vendor charge-backs, special order details, and more.